ciromacedo/5GCore-easy-install/README.md

-# my5GCore-easy-install
+# 5GCore-easy-install

-my5G-core is a fork of the free5GC project, with some extensions to facilitate the deployment.
-The main go od this project is automated the process of installation throught Ansible.
+The main objective of this project is to automate the installation process of [my5GCore](https://github.com/my5G/my5G-core) or [free5GC](https://github.com/free5gc/free5gc) projects, through Ansible.

 **Steps**